-EPL plans restart, virus testing in talks with government
+EPL steps up plans to restart in neutral stadiums in June

-MANCHESTER, Engalnd (AP) — The English Premier League held separate talks with the government and its clubs on Friday to discuss coronavirus testing required and logistical measures that could allow players to resume training as they accelerate plans to restart.
+MANCHESTER, Engalnd (AP) — The English Premier League stepped up planning on Friday to resume the competition in neutral stadiums, holding separate talks with the government and its clubs to discuss the COVID-19 testing and logistics necessary.

 Players at some clubs returned to training grounds this week for individual fitness work but Britain remains in a national lockdown until next Thursday.